On the excess in the inclusive $W^+W^-\rightarrow l^+l^-\nu\bar\nu$ cross section: Resummation and Parton Shower effects

 A further reduction in the fiducial cross section is due to the way the hardest emission is treated in {\tt POWHEG}, which was found to slightly change the transverse momentum spectrum of the produced leptons.
 As example, we show in Fig.~\ref{fig:lept-eff} the comparison between the Les Houches events and the pure NLO for the missing transverse momentum $p_{\rm t,miss}$ and the $p^{\nu+\bar\nu}_{t,{\rm Rel}}$ efficiencies.
 We find that for the specific fiducial cuts the overall effect amounts to the remaining $\sim$3\% reduction.
 The latter effect is not enhanced further by the parton shower, which does not change substantially the kinematics of leptons.
 This difference is due to higher-order effects, however it leads to a lower fiducial cross sections at LHE or parton-shower level in comparison to pure NLO.
-This difference should be interpreted as a systematic uncertainty associated with the Monte Carlo generator.\footnote{It is possible to quantify this systematic uncertainty by varying in the {\tt POWHEG BOX} code the parameter {\tt hdamp}~\cite{Nason:2012pr}, which controls the amount of real radiation included in the Sudakov form factor.}
+This difference should be interpreted as a systematic uncertainty associated with the Monte Carlo generator.\footnote{It is possible to quantify this systematic uncertainty by varying in the {\tt POWHEG BOX} code the parameter {\tt hdamp}~\cite{Nason:2012pr}, which controls the amount of real radiation included in the Sudakov form factor.
+In this note, we do not study this dependence and perform the whole analysis using the default settings, i.e. without setting the {\tt hdamp} parameter.}

 We can provide an estimate for the fiducial cross section using the information on the NNLL+NNLO jet veto efficiency, and on the NNLO inclusive cross section, and assuming that QCD higher order corrections do not affect the lepton acceptances.
 The resulting fiducial cross section can be expressed as